On a Class of Degenerate Abstract Parabolic Problems and Applications to Some Eddy Current Models: Application to a Degenerate Evo-System Associated with the Eddy Current Problem

 which is \eqref{eq:eddy-system}.
 Note that the argument just presented is an incarnation of Proposition \ref{prop:just}, which in turn yields the solvability of the system, we started out with.\end{rem}

 To demonstrate \eqref{eq:assume} we first recall Lemma \ref{lem:For-later-purposes}.
 In particular, we have

 In the following, we describe these spaces more explicitly.
 Throughout, we shall assume that the assumptions of Proposition \ref{prop:setass} are in effect.
-For the formulation of the next lemma, we define for an open set $\mathcal{O}\subseteq\mathbb{R}^{3}$
+For the formulation of Lemma \ref{lem:decom}, we define for an open set $\mathcal{O}\subseteq\mathbb{R}^{3}$

 the space of harmonic Dirichlet fields in $\mathcal{O}$.
 In the following we will use the projection theorem in different spaces.
 For the sake of readability, we will use indices at the orthogonal complements in order to clarify, in which space we take the orthogonal complement.